Muff1nz/TGAG/proprog.md

 ## Group Discussion

 ### Strengths and Weaknesses of Languages Used in the Project
-C#, shaderlab, hlsl.
-C# (multiple inheritance, lack of pointers, so if you want a reference to a simple value, you must wrap it in a class first.
-Memory management, GC (good or bad)).
-Shaderlab, high level, easier then GLSL, less control, multi compile.

 #### C#
 The main language in our project is C#.
 One issue we encountered with C# was the lack of multiple inheritance when implementing the animals.
 We wanted the animal behaviour and animal functionality to have their own inheritance trees, we would then implement the animals through multiple inheritance.
 Since this was not possible we instead implemented behaviour through composition.
 The lack of multiple inheritance is not an issue that can not be overcome, you can work around it using alternative solutions as we did.